catap/jabber-migrate/README.md

                 Default: false
               -f, --file
-                Roster file path by default is stdout/stdin
+                Roster file path by default is stdout/stdin --sendSubscriptionRequest
+                Send subscription request to added contacts if it I can't see his presence
+                Default: false
+              --sendSubscriptionRequestInterval
+                Interval between send subscription request in seconds.
+Zero means no interval. eJabberd has default limit for about 1 subscriptions/minute/user (5 presence stanzas in any direction per JID), keep it below by default
+                Default: 60

         export      Export roster into specified file
           Usage: export [options]